Applandeo/Material-Calendar-View/README.md

 #### Version 1.9.0:
 * Added customized font support
 * Added ability to set custom view for cells
+* Added ability to set first day of a week

 #### Version 1.8.0-rc01
 * Migrated to kotlin